apache/arrow-site/powered_by.md

   team uses Arrow in its NodeJS GPU backend and client libraries, and is an early contributing member to GOAI and Arrow\[JS\] focused on bringing these technologies to the enterprise.
+* **[GreptimeDB][46]:** GreptimeDB is an open-source time-series database with a special focus on scalability, analytical capabilities and efficiency.
+  It's designed to work on infrastructure of the cloud era, and users benefit from its elasticity and commodity storage.
+  GreptimeDB uses Apache Arrow as the memory model and Apache Parquet as the persistent file format.
 * **[HASH][39]:** HASH is an open-core platform for building, running, and learning from simulations, with an in-browser IDE.
 HASH Engine uses Apache Arrow to power the datastore for simulation state during computation, enabling zero-copy data